sungchun12/airflow-toolkit/README.md

 gcloud secrets versions access latest --secret="airflow-conn-secret"

 # Optional: install specific Google Cloud version of kubectl
-# The homebrew installation above will suffice
+# The homebrew installation earlier above will suffice
 # ┌──────────────────────────────────────────────────────────────────┐
 # │               These components will be installed.                │
 # ├─────────────────────┬─────────────────────┬──────────────────────┤